CognizantOpenSource/Cognizant-Intelligent-Test-Scripter/Resources/Extensions/ReadMe.txt

 Chrome
 ========
+1- cognizantits.crx file is used only for Test case debugging.

-1- launch this link "https://chrome.google.com/webstore/detail/cognizant-intelligent-tes/eghfogfdhadandcigjcccdfhlohcgljn" in chrome and click on "Add to Chrome"
+2- launch this link "https://chrome.google.com/webstore/detail/cognizant-intelligent-tes/eghfogfdhadandcigjcccdfhlohcgljn" in chrome and click on "Add to Chrome"

 CITS IE Add-on
 ================